johnnymitrevski/classifiedsMVC/README.md

 3) Install CloudFoundry plugin - Eclipse Marketplace<br>
 4) Import projects from Git, https://github.com/johnnymitrevski/classifiedsMVC<br>
 5) Use the Spring Template Project -> Spring MVC Project to setup<br>

+To run integration tests you need to have Mongo DB on the build box.